Services

 Who is eligible for the Arts Across Canada and Abroad — International Co-productions program?

-To be eligible for the Arts Across Canada and Abroad — International Co-productions program, you must: Arts groups, organizations, festivals, presenters, and literary book publishers Current core support or recent Canada Council project grant
+To be eligible for the Arts Across Canada and Abroad — International Co-productions program, you must: Artistic groups, artistic organizations, presenting organizations, and First Nations, Inuit or Métis groups, collectives, or not-for-profit organizations.
+Applicants must have received at least 1 Canada Council grant in the last 5 years.

 What expenses are eligible under Arts Across Canada and Abroad — International Co-productions?

-Artistic co-productions of new works or exhibitions with foreign arts organizations.
-Financial co-productions by Canadian performing arts presenters and festivals investing in new works by foreign artists.
+Artistic co-productions of new works or exhibitions with foreign arts organizations that result in a public presentation or publication in Canada or outside Canada.
+Financial co-productions by Canadian performing arts presenters and festivals investing in new works by foreign artists that result in a public presentation in Canada.

 Who can I contact for more information about the Arts Across Canada and Abroad — International Co-productions?